Deep Linear Probe Generators for Weight Space Learning: Weight Space Learning with Deep Linear Probe Generators

 \paragraph{Deep Linear Networks.} Non-linear activations such as ReLU are the engine that makes deep networks very expressive.
 However, in this case, we would like to add regularization (see Sec. \ref{sec:unlearned_probes}) rather than increasing expressivity.
 We therefore remove the activations from our generator, keeping only stacked linear layers.
 Work by \citet{deep_linear_networks} showed that when using SGD, deep linear networks have an implicit regularization effect.
 We therefore use deep linear networks in our approach, i.e., stacked linear layers but without the non-linear activations between them.
 In Sec.~\ref{sec:ablations}, we show that removing the activations reduces overfitting and therefore also enhances performance.

 \paragraph{Data-Specfic Inductive Bias.} In the case that our target model $f$ takes structured inputs such as images, we hypothesize that presenting probes from a similar distribution will achieve higher accuracy and reduce overfitting.
 As we do not know the data distribution, we cannot learn an accurate generative model for it.
 Still, we can introduce data-specific inductive biases into the generator.
-E.g., we present a generator for images, where we simply stack 2D convolutional layers, similarly to DCGAN \citep{dcgan}.
-While this does not guarantee natural image statistics, it encourages some local structure and multi-scale hierarchy, which are some of the most important image characteristics.
+For example, we present a generator for images, where we simply stack 2D convolutional layers, similarly to DCGAN \citep{dcgan}.
+While this does not guarantee natural image statistics, it at least encourages some local structure and multi-scale hierarchy, both of which are some of the most important image characteristics.